manigalinux/deeprey-linux-OS/README.md

 sudo ./build.sh
 ```

-## Configuration
-User configuration is in [scripts/config](scripts/config) file.
-There are constants as paths where will be stored image and rootfs, and also default admin password.

 ## Copy image to storage
 Default location of builded image is in `build/images/image.img` you can copy to storage device as `sudo dd if=build/images/image.img of=/dev/sdX bs=1M oflag=direct status=progress`